matthieucx/yaraku-nlp-assignment/technical_decisions.md

 # Technical Decisions

 This file contains information motivating the technical decisions made in this project.
-Most of this information can be found in commits' comments, which have been used as discussions in pull requests.
+Most of this information can be found in the comments of relevant commits.

+## Git workflow

+Given the scope of this project, and to facilitate reviewing its content after the assignment has been submitted, it has been kept on a single branch.
+Comments on commits serve the same role as the discussions on pull requests.

 ## Dependency management